-To further simplify the computation efforts, some linear numerical schemes have been developed for the NCH equation [17, 37, 38], by applying the stabilization technique [44, 56] to preserve the energy stability.
-The first-order scheme [17] followed the idea of the standard stabilized implicit-explicit method and a theoretical justification of the energy stability and convergence analysis was presented in [37].
-Moreover, the second-order backward differentiation formula (BDF2) was applied to construct a secondorder accurate, stabilized linear scheme [38], with the explicit extrapolation adopted for the nonlinear term and concave expansive term.
-This BDF2 scheme was proved to be energy stable with respect to a modified energy, which is an $O(\Delta t)$ approximation of the original energy (1.2) at a numerical level.
+To further simplify the computation effort, some linear numerical schemes have been developed for the NCH equation [17, 38, 39], by applying the stabilization technique [51, 63] to preserve the energy stability.
+The first-order scheme [17] followed the idea of the standard stabilized implicit-explicit method and a theoretical justification of the energy stability and convergence analysis was presented in [38].
+Moreover, the second-order backward differentiation formula (BDF2) was applied to construct a secondorder accurate stabilized linear scheme [39] with the explicit extrapolation adopted for the nonlinear term and the concave expansive term.
+This BDF2 scheme was proved to be energy stable with respect to a modified energy, which is an $O(\Delta t)$ approximation of the original energy (1.2) at the numerical level.
 The convergence analysis was also carried out via the induction argument.
+We refer the readers to [42,43] and the references therein for more applications of the BDF2 method and [34, 41, 50, 65] for more linear schemes for some other gradient flow equations.